Cohort Graduate Programs

-Loyola offers prospective students virtual opportunities to learn more about the benefits and admission process of our cohort graduate programs.
+Loyola offers prospective students virtual opportunities to learn more about our programs, cohort benefits, and admission process of our cohort graduate programs.
 Register today for a virtual information session or request a one-on-one session with a recruiter for a time that's convenient for you.
-Attendees will have the opportunity to speak with recruiters, complete an application and have their $60 application fee waived!
+Attendees will have the opportunity to speak with recruiters, complete an online application, and have their $60 application fee waived!

 Cohort Program Highlights